An approximation algorithm for approximation rank: Main Result

 \subsection{Error-reduction}

-In this section, we will see that given a matrix $A'$ which is an $\alpha'>1$ approximation to $A$, we can obtain a matrix which is a better approximation to $A$ and whose rank is not too much larger than that of $A'$ by applying a low-degree polynomial approximation of the sign function to the entries of $A'$.
-This technique has been used several times before, for example \cite{Alo08, KS07}.
+In this section, we will see how to improve the approximation factor a matrix $A'$ gives to a sign matrix $A$ without increasing its rank by too much.
+We do this by applying a low-degree polynomial approximation of the sign function to the entries of $A'$.
+This technique has been used several times before.
+The trick of controlling the value of inner products $\braket{x}{y}$ by taking (sums of) tensor products of $x$ and $y$ can be found in Krivine's proof of Grothendieck's inequality \cite{Kri79}; results more specifically related to our context can be found, for example, in \cite{Alo03, KS07}.